 Alfred Lin is currently a Senior Partner at Sequoia Capital.
-In 2013, he was named on Forbes list of “30 Most Influential People in Tech.”
+In 2013, he was named on the Forbes list of “30 Most Influential People in Tech.”
 His career path has itself been disruptive, as he has not followed more typical moves up a finance ladder.
 He left Stanford with a Master’s Degree in statistics before completing his Ph.D. to move into a finance role at an unknown shoe startup.

 Throughout his career, Alfred has held both operating and investing roles, including CFO and COO at Zappos.
 Before Sequoia, he founded Venture Frogs, enjoying eight exits including Ask Jeeves, and Open Table.
 Alfred also served in financial leadership roles for three companies, scaling them from founding stages to successful exits: LinkExchange (acquired by Microsoft for $265M), Tellme Networks (acquired by Microsoft for $800M), and Zappos (acquired by Amazon for $1.2B).
 He’s currently on the board of seven prominent companies, including Airbnb and DoorDash.

-Lin is proof that potential CFOs shouldn’t feel limited by having to follow a set career and education trajectory.
+Alfred is proof that potential CFOs shouldn’t feel limited by having to follow a set career and education trajectory.
 In fact, with an academic background in math and statistics, he has never taken a formal accounting class.
 When it comes to essential skills, like budgeting, he’s mostly self-taught.
 “Those things are in a lot of books,” he explains.

-Know How to Tell a Story.
+Know how to tell a story.

-Lin says many financial professionals struggle to find the right level of abstraction for analysis.
+Alfred says many financial professionals struggle to find the right level of abstraction for analysis.
 Of course, a competent VP of finance will know the right level in terms of the numbers.
 But what elevates a top-performing CFO is that they recognize that the analysis doesn’t end there.
 Instead, they ask themselves, “How do I tell the story?”

 Like all good tales, that story should follow a compelling narrative.
 The beginning asks, “How did we get here?”
 The middle is the analysis itself.
-This part isn’t necessarily understood fully by the rest of the organization — and that’s OK, says Lin.
+This part isn’t necessarily understood fully by the rest of the organization — and that’s OK, says Alfred.

 The end of the story is the differentiating factor that separates actionable insights from merely competent analysis.
 A high-performing CFO will ask, “Where do we go from here?
-And how do we monetize this analysis?"
-Lin suggests that the ability to monetize your insights, whether it is a report, fundraising, or the direction provided to operating teams, is what differentiates a CFO from a VP finance.
+And how do we monetize this analysis?”
+Alfred suggests that the ability to monetize your insights, whether it is a report, fundraising, or the direction provided to operating teams, is what differentiates a CFO from a VP of finance.

 In addition to knowing the right level of abstraction, a good CFO needs to be able to communicate at the right level and with just the right amount of detail.
-For example, telling a marketing manager to reduce spending by 20 percent is often too vague for results.
+For example, telling a marketing manager to reduce spending by 20% is often too vague for results.
 Instead, directives should be more precise.
 Which changes to the spending plan will have the biggest impact on performance?

-It may seem paradoxical, but Lin explains that CFOs also need to realize they don’t have as much power to influence co-workers as they may think.
+It may seem paradoxical, but Alfred explains that CFOs also need to realize they don’t have as much power to influence co-workers as they may think.
 After all, most of the things that have to be done within an organization are out of their control.
-“If you’re a CFO who uses power to influence, you’re usually not a great CFO,” says Lin.
-"You have to take it from the point of view of partnering.”
+“If you’re a CFO who uses power to influence, you’re usually not a great CFO,” says Alfred.
+“You have to take it from the point of view of partnering.”

 Outside of the organization, CFOs also need to adapt their communications to fit their audience.
 That can mean stepping outside of the usual scripts.
-In particular, Lin likes to see enthusiasm for an organization.
+In particular, Alfred likes to see enthusiasm for an organization.
 He says that CFOs often feel they gain credibility by pointing out the flaws in a business, but they also should be supporters.
 They must feel — and demonstrate — that a company is worth betting on.

-Recognize the Importance of Creatively Adapting to Change.
+Recognize the importance of creatively adapting to change.

 Now more than ever, financial professionals need to be able to pivot quickly.
 That often means thinking creatively and not just following a standard playbook for financials.
-“Original thinking differentiates a high-performing CFO from an OK-performing CFO,” says Lin.
+“Original thinking differentiates a high-performing CFO from an OK-performing CFO,” says Alfred.

-For example, when evaluating a CFO, Lin assesses a few years’ worth of dashboards to see how they have evolved.
+For example, when evaluating a CFO, Alfred assesses a few years’ worth of dashboards to see how they have evolved.
 Ideally, he looks for some stability — recurring analyses that track essential trends.
 But he also likes to see some changes from year to year.
 Recognizing the need for a new metric demonstrates creative thinking.
 It also reflects a knowledge of the relevant industry.
-“The best CFOs think about the business so much that they can come up with their own metrics," Lin explains.
+“The best CFOs think about the business so much that they can come up with their own metrics,” Alfred explains.

 Developing cohesion as a management team often involves recognizing each other’s styles — including weaknesses.
-“Over time, you can anticipate the flaws in their thinking,” says Lin.
-"People talk about completing each other’s words.
+“Over time, you can anticipate the flaws in their thinking,” says Alfred.
+“People talk about completing each other’s words.
 I think about completing each other’s logical steps.
 I think that’s way more powerful in terms of being able to collaborate.”

 Working with team members’ weaknesses also means adapting your communication style.
 If you feel frustrated because other members of a team aren’t financially literate, Lin advises going back to telling the story behind the numbers.
 “Accounting is more interesting than most people think,” he reminds us.